plone/bobtemplates.plone/docs/templates/addon/portlet/index.rst

     Adding a Portlet to an existing add-on package.

-With this sub-template, you can add a `Portlet <https://docs.plone.org/develop/plone/functionality/portlets.html>`_ to a Plone package.
+With this sub-template, you can add a `Portlet <https://docs.plone.org/develop/plone/functionality/portlets.html>`_ to a Plone add-on package.

 First create a Plone add-on package: